Published Jul 25, 2022

 Should seniors get a tetanus shot?

 Yes, the CDC recommends that all adults should get a Tdap (tetanus, diphtheria, and pertussis) shot every 10 years.
+Someone may also be recommended a Tdap vaccine between the 10 year shots if they were exposed to something that puts them at medium or high risk to one of the three conditions.

 Does Medicare cover the Tdap shot?